How One Minute Can Help You Live Happier

 “All you need to do is watch every single Western movie ever made,” says retired Olympic gold medallist Simon Whitfield.
 “In a showdown, one cowboy flinches and the other cowboy shoots first.
 It’s the same for guys: If you can focus on the moment, you gain a big advantage over anyone who can’t.”

-Meditation certainly gave Simon an edge at the 2008 Beijing Olympics, where he won gold.
+Meditation certainly gave Simon an edge at the 2000 Sydney Olympics, where he won gold.
 “The last four athletes who left the waiting room finished 1-2-3-4.
 We just sat there, staring straight ahead, focusing on our breathing and building our energy.
 We didn’t flinch, and the rest is history.”

 ‘JUST DO NOTHING’